microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/03-MigrateToAzureVM/readme.md

 Check SSMS is installed

 Check disk drives are setup as deployed from the portal Check SQL 2016 SP2 is installed SP2 CU17 is actually installed which is the latest CU that includes all security updates.
 By the time you use this workshop it could be SP3 (which was just released in sept 2021)

 Check trace flags

-610 and 1117 actually set (1117)
+610 and 1117 actually set (1117 is discontinued so this is a left over from previous releases).

+1. Apply latest windows updates.
+They may require a VM restart

-2. Create a new folder on the OS drive called c:\scripts
+2. Create a new folder on the OS drive called c:\scripts to place any scripts for migration.

+3. Disable IE Enhanced Security Configuration in Server Manager

+Enable lock pages in memory for the NT SERVICE\MSSQLSERVER account which is not enabled by default.
+Restart SQL Server.

 ## Backup the SQL Server 2016 database